cbaguilar/svwatergo/Planning.md

 # Split into primary services:

-API Edge: routes, auth? basic hosting and such happens here.
-Maybe login for the website.
+## API Edg

+## MQTT Edge
-MQTT Edge: Can also pass to same data intake.
+Can also pass to same data intake.

+## Data intake:

-Data intake: any data cleaning that is needed + saving in postgresql
+any data cleaning that is needed + saving in postgresql

+## Database layer:

-Database layer: for inserting data.
+for inserting data.
 Needs to handle various schemas and not be hard-coded.

+## Initialization:
-Initialization: allow us to define a config file for a water treatment system with all appropriate objects.
+allow us to define a config file for a water treatment system with all appropriate objects.
 Yaml?

+## Alerts:
-Alerts: Schedule alerts and send out email informations
+Schedule alerts and send out email informations
+Basic idea: place scheduled alert check on postgres, inspect it every so often, claim posesison, make alert

+## Communications
-Communications: Send emails, maybe SMS messages
+Send emails, maybe SMS messages

-Amazon layer:
+## Amazon layer:
  - Handle backups in S3 bucket

 Secrets in .env for now.

-System monitoring logs
+## System monitoring logs

-Database API
+## Database API
- - Basic queries
+ - Basic queries, ranged stuff
+ -
  - Calculations
  - Hard stuff passed off to Python libraries